arduino/docs-content/content/hardware/03.nano/boards/nano-33-ble-sense/tutorials/ble-sense-python-api/ble-sense-python-api.md

 reading = adc.read_u16() #16-bit resolution (0-65535)
 ```

-The below script will read the `A3` pin on the BLE Sense and print the value in the terminal.
+The below script will read the `A3` pin on the Arduino Nano BLE Sense and print the value in the terminal.

 ```python
 import machine